docQodly/docs/docs/studio/pageLoaders/components/image.md

 import Column from '@site/src/components/Column'

-The **Image** component is a UI element that enables you to integrate images into your webform.
+The **Image** component is a UI element that enables you to integrate images into your Page.

 ## Use Cases